Ankith-kumaran/Ankith-kumaran/README.md

-### Hi there 👋, My name is Ankith Kumaran
+### Hey there!, I'm Ankith Rajendran!
-#### I am currently an undergrad at SRM Institute of Science and Technology, Kattankulathur.
+#### I am currently in grad school at the University of Southern California, majoring in Computer Science - Data Science.
-My field of interest is machine learning and data science.
-I am currently learning Neural Networks and its applications.
+My fields of interest are Machine Learning, Data Science and its practical application.

 Skills: C/C++/Python/Matlab

-- 🔭 I’m currently working on this page.